-One complication which researchers linked to untreated sleep apnea was an increase in vaso-occlusive crises.
-In a VOC, the sickled blood cells clump up and get stuck to the walls of smaller blood vessels.
+One complication that researchers linked to untreated sleep apnea was an increase in vaso-occlusive crises.
+In a VOC, the sickled blood cells clump up and stick to the walls of smaller blood vessels.
 This, in turn, blocks the vessels and causes a medical emergency.
-In some cases, the condition results in excruciating pain, but in others, it can cause permanent damage to the kidneys or other internal organs.
+In some cases, the condition results in excruciating pain, but in other cases, it can cause permanent damage to the kidneys or other internal organs.

-By identifying kids who have both SCD and OSA, you can ensure that they receive prompt treatment that reduces oxygen desaturation and the resulting VOCs.
-While the long terms effects of untreated sleep apnea are damaging to all pediatric patients, they’re especially dangerous for children who suffer from SCD.
+By identifying kids who have both SCD and OSA, you can ensure they receive prompt treatment that reduces oxygen desaturation and the resulting VOCs.
+While the long-term effects of untreated sleep apnea are damaging to all pediatric patients, they’re especially dangerous for children who suffer from SCD.